ArijitS21-IUT/SuperCart/readme.md

    ```bash
    npm start
    ```
-5. (Frontend instructions will follow upon completion of frontend development.)
+5. (Frontend instructions will follow upon completion of backend development.)

 ## Usage
 - Backend runs on `http://localhost:4000` by default.